Primary vs. Occasional Driver

 If this friend has to borrow your car every Tuesday and Thursday to pick up her child from school, this is known as "regular" use, and this friend is considered a secondary driver.
-She needs to be added to your insurance policy.
+She should be added to your insurance policy.

-Several people can be added to an insurance policy in Canada as people who drive the car occasionally, and they include the following:
+Several people can be added to an insurance policy, as people who drive the car occasionally, and they include the following:

 When do I need to add occasional drivers to my policy?

 Children must be added to your policy if they drive your vehicle on a regular basis.
 However, in Ontario, you do not need to add your child until they have their G2 license.